CalebJamesStevens/hatchway-backend-assessment/README.md

 If you wish to run the server, you must:

 1. [install Node](https://nodejs.org/en/).
-2. Download and unzip the project from provided file for clone the [github repo](https://github.com/CalebJamesStevens/hatchway-backend-assessment).
+2. Download and unzip the project from provided file or clone the [github repo](https://github.com/CalebJamesStevens/hatchway-backend-assessment).
 3. Open a terminal and navigate to the project directory
 4. Instal dependencies by typing this into the terminal: